qubic/docs.qubic.org/docs/developers/qubic-node.md

 # Smart Contracts
 The `src/contracts` directory contains the smart contract implementations and the Qubic Programming Interface (QPI).
-These contracts are the core of the Qubic system, enabling decentralized operations and interactions.
+These contracts are the core of the Qubic system, enabling decentralized operations and interaction